KarishmaSavant/LTTS_MiniProject/1_Requirements/README.md

 * Few premade assumptions our system makes
     * Single Ticket booking at a time
     * Automatic Payment/Refund
-    * Customer enters correct specifications
+    * Customer enters correct ticket specifications
+    * Before EXIT menu all actions belong to a single user
+    * One Ticket at a time to be booked
 ![Description](https://github.com/KarishmaSavant/LTTS_MiniProject/blob/main/1_Requirements/System.png)
 ### Explanation:
 * Airline Booking Software includes features like: